 That’s according to Robert Richardson, Human Experience Strategy Advisor at SAP, who focuses on topics such as social sustainability and social responsibility in speaking with SAP customers about steps their companies can take toward maximizing positive social impact.

 Ahead of a Nov.
-29 town hall (free and open to non-members; register here) in which he will discuss social responsibility alongside Gitte Winther Bruhn, Global Head of Social Sustainability Solutions for SAP, Richardson reflected on how SAP defines social responsibility, why businesses should address the subject, and what's in it for them.
+29 town hall (free and open to non-members; watch the recap here) in which he will discuss social responsibility alongside Gitte Winther Bruhn, Global Head of Social Sustainability Solutions for SAP, Richardson reflected on how SAP defines social responsibility, why businesses should address the subject, and what's in it for them.

 A Great Responsibility